 The 16.7 MGD Bread and Cheese Pumping Station normally has no other pump stations tributary to it.
 However, the Gray Manor Pumping Station has the option of pumping a small percentage of its flow to Bread and Cheese.
-The Bread and Cheese Pumping Station transports the sewage through a force main that outfalls to the Back River Treatment Plant.
+The Bread and Cheese Pumping Station transports sewage through a force main that outfalls to the Back River Treatment Plant.

-In accordance with the requirements of the Consent Decree, Baltimore County has developed a Sewershed Repair, Replacement and Rehabilitation Plan (SRRR) for Bread & Cheese.
-This SRRR Plan was accepted by the EPA on September 29, 2016, and needs to be implemented by September 29, 2020.
+The Bread & Cheese SRRR Plan was accepted by the EPA on September 29, 2016, and is scheduled to be implemented by March 2, 2022.

-There are two (2) projects under design in Bread & Cheese, below is a list of the proposed projects.
+There is one project under design in Bread & Cheese, below is a list of the proposed project.

-Project Description Estimated Cost Bread & Cheese Structural 13,612 LF of sewer rehabilitation \$3,630,000 Bread & Cheese Force Main Force main rehabilitation \$25,930 Total \$3,655,930
+Project Description Estimated Cost

+Bread & Cheese Structural Rehab 13,612 LF of sewer rehabilitation \$3,546,000

+Total \$3,546,000

-GREY MANOR
+GRAY MANOR

-The Gray Manor Sewershed is in the south eastern portion of Baltimore County, generally bounded by Back River on the east, German Hill Road and North Point Road on the north, Sollers Point Road and Merrit Boulevard on the west, and Patapsco Freeway and North Point Boulevard on the south.
-The area encompassed by the drainage basin is approximately 2,225 acres serving a population of 29,368 people.
+Sollers Point Road and Merrit Boulevard on the west, and Patapsco Freeway and North Point The Gray Manor Sewershed is in the southeastern portion of Baltimore County, generally bounded by Back River on the east, German Hill Road and North Point Road on the north, Boulevard on the south.
+The area encompassed by the drainage basin is approximately 2,225 acres serving a population of 30,219 people.

-Major Sewers Length (Miles) Pipe Size Lynch Road - Wise Avenue Sewer 0.78 30" to 48" Patapsco Neck Outfall 2.03 33" to 48" Shore Road PS Collector Sewer 0.94 12" to 18" Wise Avenue (Bea Creek PS Outfall) 1.20 24" to 30" North Point Village PS Outfall 0.42 10" to 24" Beachwood Road PS Outfall 0.58 12" to 21" Bletzer Road Outfall 0.34 10" to 16" Bearcreek Towne PS Outfall 0.26 18" Beach-Bayside Drive Collector Sewer 1.02 10" to 16"
+Major Sewers Length (Miles) Pipe Size Lynch Road - Wise Avenue Sewer 0.78 30" to 48" Patapsco Neck Outfall 2.03 33" to 48" Shore Road PS Collector Sewer 0.94 12" to 18" Wise Avenue (Bear Creek PS Outfall) 1.20 24" to 30"